MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Select-String.md

 If you use the Quiet parameter, the output is a Boolean value indicating whether the pattern was found.
 ## NOTES
 * Select-String is like the Grep command in UNIX and the FindStr command in Windows.
-* The "sst" alias for the Select-String cmdlet was introduced in Windows PowerShell 3.0.
+* The **sst** alias for the Select-String cmdlet was introduced in Windows PowerShell 3.0.
 * To use Select-String, type the text that you want to find as the value of the Pattern parameter.

   To specify the text to be searched, do the following: